All Bengal Students' Association: 2nd Conference (ABSA-BPSA split)

 It was decided to hold the second session in Mymensingh.
 This city was the stronghold of Jugantar Dal.
 Rebati Barman was the president of the reception committee.
 His inaugural speech contained strong references to Marxism–Leninism.
 In the President's speech, Dr. Alam paid tribute to Jatin Das in an emotional speech and urged the students of Bengal to prepare for the coming struggle.
 His speech reflected a sharp attack on communalism.

 The association included many non-partisan student activists and leaders, in addition to the workers Anushilan and Yugantar Dal.
 Most of the members of the executive committee were not members of any party and cannot be called supporters of any particular party.
 The All Bengal Student Association became the center of conflict between Anushilan Samiti and the Yugantar Party.
 At this conference it took an extreme form.
 On the second day, the organization split up.
 All Bengal Students Association (ABSA) on one side and Bengal Provincial Students Association (BPSA) on the other.
-The new organization was in control of Yugantar.
+The new organization was in control of Jugantar.
 Almost all independents remained in the ABSA.